arkeldi/ACPC-DIscord-Bot/README.md

     - `!accept` - Accept the duel, you can @ the specific challenger to accept their duel if there are multiple initiated duels
     - `!accept @user` - Accept the duel from a specific user if there are multiple initiated duels
     - `!complete` - Duel as complete, check results, update winner
-    - `!stats` - Check your duel statistics
+    - `!stats` - Check your 1v1 duel statistics
     - `!problemPractice level [tag]` - Get a problem of a specific level, and optionally a tag, that you have not solved before
+    - `!duel_party level @user1 @user2 @user3` - Start a duel party with a specific level and users, first to solve the problem wins
+    - `!complete_duel_party` - Complete the duel party, check results, update winner

 ### Additional Functionalities